NeroReflex/Gishiki/Documentation/docs/usage/routing.md

 ## Error catching
-You know.... things doesn't always goes as you want....
+You know.... things doesn't always go as you want....

 This means it is necessary to think about unexpected circumstances.
 You do it by setting an error callback, which is nothing more than a bit special routing rule: